swimmingly/yodrew.github.io/protocol.md

 Regarding some aspects of our own lives, we all know better.
 I mean things we think we should do for ourselves which, strangely, we do not.
 Moralism says it is because we will not.
 Hygiene says it is because we cannot.
 Stop a moment and consider the relief this idea brings.

-Darkroom retreating provides the conditions in which the organism restore one's capacity for both self-care and its benefits.
+Darkroom retreating provides the conditions in which the organism restores one's capacity for both self-care and its benefits.
 This is recapacitation.
 The intensity of a retreat mostly fades, but restored capacity remains.
 A broken leg, once healed, doesn't spontaneously become broken again.

 The full application of the [**idea**](/darkness-conjecture) behind hygienic darkroom retreating consists of **doing retreats of increasing length alternated with periods of radical lifeway change until health is fully restored.** "Health through healthful living," as we hygienists like to say.